 A competitor who arrives late for a scheduled relay on which they were squadded will be permitted to start provided time remains in the first stage of fire, but no extra time will be allowed.
-If the late arrival was not the fault of the competitor, the competitor may be resquadded on a subsequent relay.
+If the late arrival was not the fault of the competitor, the competitor may be resquadded on a subsequent relay or be given additional time to complete a Record Fire stage.